asiermarques/adrgen/README.md

         └── adr_template.md
 ```

+As the result, we can see
+* A config file is created
+* A directory structure is created if it doesn't exist
+* A markdown template is created in the desired directory

-The adrgen.config.yml will be used by other commands.
+The adrgen.config.yml config file will be used by other commands in order to know how to operate with the ADR files.

-It will include the following configuration:
+It will include the following configuration keys:

 | key                | type       | description                                                                   |
 |--------------------|------------|-------------------------------------------------------------------------------|